ManthanUgemuge/Glassmorphism-Scientific-Calculator/README.md

-# Scientific Calculator Glass Morphism
+# Glassmorphism Scientific Calculator
-A Simple Glass Morphism Scientific Calculator using Html, CSS & JavaScript.
+A Simple Glassmorphism Scientific Calculator using Html, CSS & JavaScript.

 ## About the Project
 A Simple Web Application using HTML, CSS & JavaScript.